 - California State Military Leave, Department of General Services – Companies 25 or more employees must permit you to take up to 10 days of unpaid leave while your spouse is on leave from deployment during a military conflict.

-- California State Pregnancy Disability Leave (PDL) Fact Sheet, DFEH – PDL leave will not count against a pregnant person’s CFRA entitlements.
+- California State Pregnancy Disability Leave (PDL) Fact Sheet, CRD – PDL leave will not count against a pregnant person’s CFRA entitlements.

 - California State Small Necessities Law – Companies with no less than 25 employees must provide you up to 40 hours of unpaid leave a year – up to eight hours a month – to participate in a child’s school or daycare activities.